This feature is available on all CloudAMQP plans

 WebSockets is a way to send real-time data between a client (such as a web browser) and a server, allowing for highly interactive user experiences with data stored or computed on a server.
-Websockets are a useful tool when building applications that need to provide instant communication and/or real-time updates.
+Websockets are useful when building applications that provide instant communication and/or real-time updates.

 AMQP WebSockets offers full AMQP support and enables traffic transfer over WebSockets.
 Using AMQP WebSockets is essential if you have a web application that needs to communicate with the RabbitMQ server directly.
 Another use case for AMQP WebSockets is if you are behind a firewall that blocks TCP connections over ports 5671, 5672 but allows TCP connections on port 443 (https).

-Since AMQP WebSockets is implementing the entire AMQP protocol, all typical AMQP features are available.
+Since AMQP WebSockets implements the entire AMQP protocol, all typical AMQP features are available.

 docker run --rm -it -p 15670:15670 cloudamqp/websocket-tcp-relay --upstream tcp://container:5672